-(Board Policy 212: Reporting Student Progress) Report Cards are designed to inform you of your child's level of instruction, academic progress, growth, desirable habits, and attitudes.
-Students get a formal report card containing an evaluation of pupil progress, posted to the PowerSchool Parent Portal four times a year.
+(Board Policy 212: Reporting Student Progress)

+Report cards are designed to inform you of your child's level of instruction, academic progress, growth, desirable habits, and attitudes.
+Arcola students get a formal report card containing an evaluation of pupil progress, posted to the PowerSchool Parent Portal four times a year.
 Report cards are scheduled to be posted on:

-- November 29, 2022
+- November 20, 2023

-- February 9, 2023
+- February 12, 2024

-- April 26, 2023
+- April 24, 2024

-- June 21, 2023
+- June 19, 2024